Kong/developer.konghq.com/app/_includes/how-tos/steps/ai-proxy-validate.md

-Send a request to the route to validate.
+Send a request to the Route to validate.

 ```sh
 curl -X POST http://localhost:8000/anything \